ClearExplanationsAI/CLEAR-MRI/README.md

 *  a numpy array of 2D stitched MRI images created from the PLORAS dataset.
 Each stitched image consists of sixty-four axial cross-sectional spatially normalised MRI slices in a 2D 632 x 760 image.
 *  a spreadsheet specifying the patient ID, the  PLORAS tabular features specified in section 2.1 of the paper (initial severity, left hemisphere lesion size, recovery time, CAT spoken description scores), and the group number each patient ID was assigned to for training/validation of the CNNs.
-*  a csv file mapping the 632 x 740 pixels in each stitched image to grey matter anatomical regions-of-interest (ROIs).T he Matlab script ROIs_map.m created this csv file using Brainnetome_v1.0.2\Template\aal.nii
+*  a csv file mapping the 632 x 740 pixels in each stitched image to grey matter anatomical regions-of-interest (ROIs).The Matlab script 'ROIs_map.m' creates this csv file using Brainnetome_v1.0.2\Template\aal.nii
-*
+* For training CNNs on either the ROI dataset or the Hybrid ROI dataset, 'Create Hybrid ROI Images.py' must first be run to create a numpy array 'new training.npy' of the new images.

 ## CLEAR-MRI